May 10, 2021

 December 23, 2020

-In this data snapshot, author Kenneth Johnson reports that the population of New Hampshire grew by 6,700 between July of 2017 and July of 2018 to 1,356,000 according to new Census Bureau estimates.
-This gain coupled with a population increase of 7,400 last year added 14,100 residents to the state between 2016 and 2018.
+In this data snapshot, author Kenneth Johnson reports that the population of New Hampshire grew by 5,500 to 1,366,000 between July of 2019 and July of 2020, according to new Census Bureau estimates.
+This was the largest percentage population gain in New England.